wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/3-sign-in-app.md

 - Microsoft Authentication Library (MSAL) provider – For general use by single-page applications that will authenticate from the browser.

-- Electron provider – For use by Electron apps that will authenticate and access Microsoft Graph.
+- Electron provider – For use in Electron apps.

 - Proxy provider – For use by web applications that will authenticate on the backend server.